-NBA News: Paul George Believes Kawhi Leonard And Himself Are The Best Duo In The NBA
+NBA News: Paul George Believes He And Kawhi Leonard Are The Best Duo In The NBA

 The biggest concern remains the health of the duo in the long run.
 Leonard only played in 60 games last season with the Toronto Raptors placing him on “load management.”
 The strategy paid off as Leonard was well-rested for the hard-fought championship, but the Clippers have no plans to rest him throughout the year.
 As for George, he underwent two shoulder surgeries during the offseason, and has yet to be cleared by the medical team.

-“I’m not 100 percent but if I had to put a percentage on it, I think I’m about 85, 90ish.
+“I’m not 100 percent but if I had to put a percentage on it, I think I’m about 85, 90-ish.
 Not all the way there, still got a little of stuff — range to work through, strength to work through — but I’m close.
 I’m happy with where I am at,” replied George in regards to his health.

 Assuming they’re healthy, Leonard and George have a strong case for being the best duo in the NBA.
-But the newly assembled pairs of LeBron James and Anthony Davis, as well as James Harden and Russell Westbrook, will undoubtedly be in contention for the top spot.
+But the newly assembled pairs of LeBron James and Anthony Davis, as well as James Harden and Russell Westbrook in Houston, will undoubtedly be in contention for the top spot.

 With plenty of competition around, the 2020 NBA playoffs will confirm which duo currently sits at the top of the mountain.